 Now photographs and videos will be posted under the campaign hashtag to show examples of these practices and help educate motorists.

-Assistant Chief Officer Andy Bowers said:
+Deputy Chief Fire Officer Andy Bowers said:

 “The issue of motorists blocking the paths of emergency services vehicles is worse than ever before.